Sample- and Hardware-Efficient Fidelity Estimation by Stripping Phase-Dominated Magic

 For NLDFE, we have infinitely many coefficients of the overcomplete support $\{VD(\phi)V^{\dag}\}$.
 Therefore, finding the optimal $f^{\ast}$ is an extremely hard problem.
 Following that, we propose a divide-and-conquer(DNC)-based sub-optimal algorithm, which is illustrated in Fig.~\ref{fig:DnC-based_nldfe_scheme}.
 It offers a deterministic solution and still guarantees a tighter sampling bound compared to $\|\psi\|^2_1$.
 To be specific, we divide Pauli coefficients into the qubit-wise-commuting (QWC) groups~\cite{julia2025} $S_j\subset \mathcal{P}_n/\bfZ_4\;(j\in [3^n])$, such that all elements are conjugated into Pauli $Z$-groups by the same single-qubit Clifford operator.
 We denote each partitioned-coefficient vector as $c^{(S_j)}$.
 Then we can find a solution $f$ and following NLDFE algorithm such that $\|f\|_1=\sum_{j\in [3^n]}\|\widehat{c^{(S_j)}}\|_{\infty}\le \|\psi\|_1$, where $\|c\|_\infty\equiv \max_{\bfa\in \bfF_2^{2n}}\left\{|c_{\bfa}|\right\}$ and the caret refers to the Walsh--Hadamard (WH) transform~\cite{scheibler2015,alman2023}, $\widehat{c^{(S)}}_{\bfb}\equiv \sum_{\bfa\in \bfF_2^n}c^{(S)}_{\bfa}(-1)^{\bfa\cdot \bfb}$.
 See SM~\cite{supple} for details.

 \textit{Remarks.}---We introduced a sample-optimal method, $\alpha$-FOFE ($\alpha\in \left\{\frac{1}{2},1\right\}$), for the pure-state fidelity estimation.
 Here we employed a single-qubit ancilla and a single fan-out gate consisting $n$ CNOTs, enabling the estimation of the fidelity with an arbitrary target state $\ket{\psi}$ with $\mathcal{O}\left(\|\breve{\psi}\|^{1/\alpha}_{2-2\alpha}\right)$ sampling copies, which reduces to $\mathcal{O}(1)$ for the target phase states.
 The gate efficiency is obtained by replacing the complex diagonal gates with nonlinear post-processing of Pauli measurements.
-Lastly, we proposed a nonlinear variant of the DFE, achieving sampling reduction while still requiring only Pauli measurements.
+Lastly, we proposed a nonlinear variant of the DFE that achieves sampling reduction while still requiring only Pauli measurements.
 Beyond the sampling optimization, several challenges remain to be addressed for the FOFE.
 One is to check whether $n$ CNOTs are the minimal resources for the sample-optimal FE for phase states.
-Second, although the $l_2$-sampling is efficient when $\chi(\breve{\psi})=\mathcal{O}(\poly(n))$, the required sampling copies of $\rho$ for $1$-FOFE may not be efficient.
-Hence, a further exploration of sample-efficient MPS cases may be our future work.
+Second, although there are many cases where $l_{2\alpha}$-sampling is efficient, the required sampling copies for input state $\rho$ may not be efficient.
+Hence, exploring examples of achieving efficiency for both procedures may be future work.

 \textit{Acknowledgments.}---The authors thank Hyukjoon Kwon, Huangjun Zhu, Jinzhao Sun, and Kento Tsubouchi for their thoughtful discussions.
 This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2023-00237959, RS-2024-00353348, RS-2024-00413957, RS-2024-00438415, and RS-2023-NR076733), the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2020-II201606 and RS-2024-00437191, RS-2025-02219034), the Korea University Grant, and the Institute of Applied Physics at Seoul National University.